-You don’t have to be ill to qualify for a VA pension.One little-known element of the VA program is that when a veteran turns 65 they are considered 100 percent disabled in the eyes of the VA.
-This means that a vet or their surviving spouse with low income and limited assets could be eligible for the lowest level of Aid & Attendance assistance, even if they have no major health conditions.
+You don’t have to be ill to qualify for a VA pension.One little-known element of the VA pension program is that when a veteran turns 65, they are considered 100 percent disabled in the eyes of the VA.
+This means that a vet or their surviving spouse with low income and limited assets could be eligible for a pension, even if they have no major health conditions.
 Of course, increased pension amounts are available through the Aid & Attendance and Housebound benefit programs for eligible veterans and surviving spouses who are ill, disabled and/or require higher levels of care.